byronlong99/embedded-sql-tester/README.md

 }
 ```

-1. Then create an OrmliteConnectionFactory instance.
-You will
+1. Then create an OrmliteConnectionFactory instance with **:memory:** as the connection string.

 ```csharp
 var ormliteConnectionFactory = new OrmLiteConnectionFactory(":memory:", SqliteDialect.Provider));
 ```

+!.
+Now create the table in the